Organisational Regulations of Physics Brawl Online

 4. By registering for the competition, students and their teachers or legal representatives acknowledge these Regulations and the Rules and agree to follow them.

 5. By registering for the competition, students consent to listing their names, surnames, school years and scores, along with the team they compete in and the schools they visit, in the published results tables.
-They also consent to processing their names, e-mail addresses, addresses, birth years and graduation years for the purposes of organisation of Physics Brawl Online and FYKOS.
+They also consent to processing their names, e-mail addresses, addresses, birth years and graduation years for the purposes of organization of Physics Brawl Online and FYKOS.

-6. Any participant may withdraw this consent using the e-mail address fykos@fykos.org, or by personally visiting the co-organiser at the address Ke Karlovu 3, 121 16 Praha 2.
+6. Any participant may withdraw this consent using the e-mail address fykos@fykos.org, or by personally visiting the co-organizer at the address Ke Karlovu 3, 121 16 Praha 2.
 Consent with processing of personal data of people under 16 years of age must be given by a legal representative.
 Personal data will be processed in accordance with the Regulation of the European Parliament and of the Council (of EU) No. 2016/679., as amended by later regulations.

 7. By submitting the registration form, contestants agree with publishing their names, surnames, birth years, schools and the final ranking in the system of the Ministry, which records the results tables of competitions included in the Bulletin of the Ministry, for 10 years.